letsencrypt/boulder/README.md

 practice using less RAM may result in the MariaDB container failing in non-obvious ways.

+By deafult Boulder is configured to track the production Let's Encrypt environment.
+To run Boulder with new features enabled to track the staging environment (and to test ACME v2 support), edit `docker-compose.yml` to change `BOULDER_CONFIG_DIR` to `test/config-next`.

 To start Boulder in a Docker container, run:

     docker-compose up